marcobombieri/do-LLM-dream-of-ontologies/README.md

   - evaluate_per_bucket.py: code to compute the prompt invariance
   - 1_same_prompt_output.txt, 2_different_temperatures_output.txt, 3_different_languages_output.txt and SAMPLES_n_RANDOM_ELEMENTS_PER_BUCKETS.txt are output files

+This work has been conducted within the [Digital Arena for Inclusive Humanities](https://daih.eu) of the University of Verona, Italy.

 ## Cite us!

 ```bibtex